Pinninti-Kumar/Pinninti-Kumar/README.md

 Some of the projects I have worked on while learning web development include:

 * A multilingual website that integrates translation features
-* A custom JavaScript video playe
+* A custom JavaScript video player
 * A responsive login page interface

 Additional projects will be added as I continue developing new skills and exploring different areas of web development.